- What is low-code?

 These platforms can help you create applications quickly, which is ideal for businesses that need to get up and running rapidly.

-Low-code platforms typically come with a library of prebuilt components, which can be used to create applications quickly.
+A good low-code platform typically comes with a library of prebuilt/no-code components, which can be used to create applications quickly.

 Low-code solutions should connect seamlessly with other software using APIs or prebuilt connectors.